iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 # Unresolved questions

-- Versioning, how should we version STING changes.
+- Versioning, how should we version STING changes?
 Should we have a version number for each new message type?
 This will allow future node implementations to only support STING partly.
 For example, I am not sure that every node implementation wants to implement heartbeat.
 - Heartbeats messages - I assume it was designed as described in https://docs.google.com/document/d/1aTHukFFEFTDAwjOX25Zt0tA2EmgdnKQtJ8Nx1fWMnO4/edit#heading=h.44l5znw27eob.
 But frankly, I don't really know (apologies for not digging in the code).
 I am also not sure that they are neccessary, even though I acknowledge they can be useful.
 Still I want some feedback from the Hornet team to how they are structured and how often they are sent.

 - For milestone request I am assuming that Hornet sends all the transactions of the milestone bundle?
 However, it is also possible to send the tail..
 So what is the current behavior?
 I think the correct behavior would be to send the entire bundle.